introdh/intro-dh-JaggerBoussuge/assignment_3_Block.md

 # Contextualize my map

 The 1937 map of Miami shows what we call “redlining”.
 Redlining was a practice which divided neighborhoods/regions into areas that were graded depending on how desirable they were to live.
 The highest grade is an A followed by B, C and D. One of the key factors in the categorization of these areas was race and diversity.
-“The presence of race-restrictive covenants aimed at painting homogeneity.”(Hiller, Pg.
-80) In other words the fourth Grade or the “D” areas” was categorised based on ““an undesirable population or an infiltration of it” referring largely to the presence of Jews and African Americans” (Hiller, Pg.
+“The presence of race-restrictive covenants aimed at painting homogeneity.”(Hiller, Page 80) In other words the fourth Grade or the “D” areas” was categorised based on ““an undesirable population or an infiltration of it” referring largely to the presence of Jews and African Americans” (Hiller, Pg.
 80) This shows how racist redlining was, the less diverse an area's population was the higher grade it was given.
 The point of redlining was to give banks and other financial institutions a guide to who to give a loan and mortgage to and who not to depending on where they live, resulting in minorities being heavily disadvantaged and discriminated against financially.

 # Questions my map generated about the past and the present